-Given the above, vegetation is clearly judged to retain the capacity to be causal to the current movement/damage.
+Given the above, vegetation is clearly judged to be causal to the current movement/damage.

-In assessing the extent of damage and the potential drying influence of the vegetation on site, T3 (Elm) is judged to be the dominant feature and accordingly we have identified it as the principal cause of the subsidence.
+In assessing the extent of damage and the potential drying influence of the vegetation on site, T2 (Acer) and T3 (Elm) are deemed to be the dominant features and accordingly we have identified them as the principal cause of the subsidence.